Drummingcoder/Chess-clock-arduino/README.md

 - Time difference on LED display (v2.0 only)
 - End game early using Pause menu and increment game counter accordingly
 - 1 minute warning?
-- Increment minutes by 5 after 15, and by 10 after 30 or preset
-- Increment seconds by 5 after 20, but before 45 or preset
 - Ending buzzer melody?
 - Some way to display PST time???
 - Option to turn beep off